Where to Swim with Sharks in Fiji

 Dubbed as the “Adventure Capital” of Fiji, it’s no surprise that the Pacific Harbour has shark diving on its menu of adrenaline activities.
 Located on the southern coast of Viti Levu, Fiji’s main island, and just an hour’s drive from Suva, the Pacific Harbour is one of the best places in Fiji to dive with sharks.
-There are a few activity providers taking keen divers into the Shark Reef Marine Reserve, which is a protected area where sharks can thrive in their natural habitat.
+Aqua-Trek keen divers into the Shark Reef Marine Reserve, which is a protected area where sharks can thrive in their natural habitat.
 There are up to eight different species of shark to be seen in this one area: Blacktip Reef Sharks, Whitetip Reef Sharks, Grey Reef Sharks, Silvertip Sharks, Tawny Nurse Sharks, Sicklefin Lemon Sharks, Bull Sharks and Tiger Sharks.
 Check out more things to do in the area in our 12 Sensational Things to Do in the Pacific Harbour & Beqa.

 2. Kuata Island

 The Moyia Reef, just a short boat ride from Kuata Island, is home to a spectacular array of reef sharks, as well as larger Bull Sharks which can only be seen through scuba diving.
 Resorts like Barefoot Kuata Island Resort can take you either diving or snorkelling with sharks, while homestays in the village on Waya Lailai (Wayasewa) Island also run snorkelling trips (these can be booked through Airbnb.
 Shark snorkelling day tours from Denarau can also be booked with South Sea Cruises.
 Kuata Island is located in the lower Yasawa Islands, where you can learn more about getting there in our Complete Guide to the Yasawa Islands.